curioswitch/curiostack/common/grpc/protobuf-jackson/README.md

 JSON.
 It is based on the streaming API of the Jackson JSON handling library and uses Byte Buddy to generate efficient bytecode at runtime for marshalling specific message types.

+This library requires Java 7 only to allow cleaner syntax (e.g., multi-catch, diamond operator) for easier maintenance.
+If there is demand, re-targeting to Java 6 is conceivable.

 ## Why another Protocol Buffer <-> JSON marshaller

 The official Protocol Buffer Java library comes with a util library for marshalling to JSON, using